nrfconnect/sdk-nrfxlib/nrf_modem/doc/full_dfu.rst

 Initialization
 ==============

-To initialize the full modem firmware update process, call the following function:
+To initialize the full firmware update process for the modem, call the following function:

 .. code-block:: c